David Bell (footballer, born 1984): Playing career

 The 2006–07 season was very much a breakthrough season for him as he went from a squad player at Luton to one of the club's key players under Mike Newell and Kevin Blackwell.
 In January 2007 he was given a contract extension, running through to 2010.

 At the end of season awards, Bell won the Internet Player of the Season and Young Supporters' Player of the Season – an achievement few fans believed possible at the start of the season, as Bell had not even broken into the starting line-up at the season's beginning.

 On 28 March 2008, he joined Leicester City on loan with a view to a permanent transfer.
 However, Leicester's relegation to League One meant the permanent deal did not go ahead.

 Was once nutmegged by Rushden and Diamonds youth team player, Aaron Watts, during a training session.

-On 23 July 2008 it was confirmed that Bell had agreed a three-year deal with Norwich City, signing for an undisclosed fee.
+On 23 July 2008, it was confirmed that Bell had agreed a three-year deal with Norwich City, signing for an undisclosed fee.
 His debut for the club was delayed by an ankle injury incurred before his signing.
 He finally made his first appearance in a home defeat to Derby County on 4 October 2008.

 On 29 January 2009, he signed for Coventry City, for a fee believed to be on the region of £500,000.

-Bell scored his first goal for Coventry on 21 March 2009 with a 45-yard strike against Doncaster at the Ricoh Arena.
-Bell scored in Coventry's FA Cup 3rd round tie draw at Premier League club Portsmouth on 2 January 2010.
+Bell scored his first goal for Coventry on 21 March 2009 with a 45-yard strike against Doncaster at the Ricoh Arena. he scored in Coventry's FA Cup 3rd round tie draw at Premier League club Portsmouth on 2 January 2010.